 What we do?

-We can form your California Corporation or LLC the very next day with a feature rich package for much less than you would normally pay.
-We have formed thousands of entities for clients from all over the world in the last 19 years!
+We can form your Corporation or LLC the very same day with a feature rich package for much less than you would normally pay.
+We have formed thousands of entities for clients from all over the world in the last 20 years!

-If you order before the deadline, your entity's formation date should be next day.
-Formation confirmation documents will be sent out by email next day by the close of the day.
+If you choose a special and order before the deadline, your entity's formation date should be same day.
+Formation confirmation documents will be sent out by email same day.
+Same day formation order deadline vary, please check the state of your choice.

-Our Next Day formation package includes all the features that you need and nothing that you don't need.
+Our Same Day formation package includes all the features that you need and nothing that you don't need.

-1. NEXT DAY FORMATION: RECEIVE FORMATION DOCUMENTS BY EMAIL NEXT BUSINESS DAY AFTERNOON.
+1. SAME DAY FORMATION: RECEIVE FORMATION DOCUMENTS BY EMAIL SAME DAY.

-If you order before 1 PM Pacific Time any business day during this promotion, your entity should be formed next day barring any issues from State of California (Note: We prepare and hand deliver the Articles to California Secretary of State's office in Sacramento, CA).
-California state formation confirmation documents (i.e. Filed Stamped Articles of Organization/ Incorporation) will be sent to you by email next business day afternoon.
-Usually after 4 pm PT.
+If you order before 1 PM Eastern Time any day during this promotion, your entity should be formed same day barring any issues from Virginia Corporation Commission.
+The formation confirmation documents (Charter and the Articles) will be sent by email same business day.

-Please note that State of California may delay formation due to reasons beyond our control.
+Please note that Virginia Corporation Commission may delay formation due to reasons beyond our control.

 2. STATE REGISTRATION FEES ARE INCLUDED

-The price includes California Sec of State fees to register the entity.
-Therefore, it includes: State Articles of Incorporation/ Organization filing fee to form the entity as well as state expedited processing fee.
+The price includes Virginia Corporation Commission fees to register the entity.
+Therefore, it includes: State Articles of Incorporation/ Organization filing fee to form the entity.
 On top of that it also includes other features as listed.

 3. INSTANT FEDERAL TAX ID (EIN)

-There is no fee to be paid to obtain the Tax ID (EIN) from the IRS (US Citizens/ permanent residents).
-We will provide you the guidelines to obtain it direct from the IRS instantly (you do not need to send us your SSN, just submit it to the IRS to obtain the Tax ID).
+There is no fee to be paid to obtain the Tax ID (EIN) from the IRS.
+We will provide you the guidelines to obtain it direct from the IRS instatnly (you do not need to send us your SSN, just submit it to the IRS to obtain the Tax ID).

 4. AFTER WE RECEIVE YOUR ORDER